amd/UIF/README.md

 The highlights of this release are as follows:

 ZenDNN:
-* TensorFlow and PyTorch with ZenDNN packages for download (from the ZenDNN web site)
+* TensorFlow, PyTorch, and ONNXRT with ZenDNN packages for download (from the ZenDNN web site)
-* 75+ float, INT8 quantized and/or pruned models enabled to be run on TensorFlow+ZenDNN and PyTorch+ZenDNN
+* 84 model packages containing FP32/BF16/INT8 models enabled to be run on TensorFlow+ZenDNN, PyTorch+ZenDNN and ONNXRT+ZenDNN
 * Up to 20.5x the throughput (images/second) running Medical EDD RefineDet with the Xilinx Vitis AI Model Zoo 3.0 88% pruned INT8 model on 2P AMD Eng Sample: 100-000000894-04 of the EPYC 9004 96-core processor powered server with ZenDNN v4.0 compared to the baseline FP32 Medical EDD RefineDet model from the same Model Zoo. ([ZD-036](#zd036))
 * Docker containers for running AMD Inference Server